NixOS/nix/doc/manual/src/command-ref/nix-shell.md

     #! nix-shell -I nixpkgs=https://github.com/NixOS/nixpkgs/archive/0672315759b3e15e2121365f067c1c8c56bb4722.tar.gz

-The examples above all used `-p` to get dependencies from Nixpkgs.
+The examples above all used `--tools` and `--inputs` to get dependencies from Nixpkgs.
 You can also use a Nix expression to build your own dependencies.
 For example, the Python example could have been written as: